ethereum/EIPs/SCCP/sccp-9.md

 ## Motivation
 iXTZ and iBNB are two of our existing Synths, and our usual practice when an Inverse Synth gets frozen is to re-enable it in the next release.

+## Implementation
+The iXTZ entry price is $1.57 and the limits will be $0.785 and $2.355.
+The iBNB entry price is $12.57 and the limits will be $6.29 and $18.86.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).